Project-Bradnails/Bradnails/README.md

 If you want to save game progress, you can keep your saves on a flash drive or separate computer.

-If you want to take an extra step in being safe, delete both your web hisotry and your downloaded file history.
+If you want to take an extra step in being safe, delete both your web history and your downloaded file history.

 ## About The Devs
 #### KushKonsumer